liveahero-wiki/liveahero-wiki.github.io/_events/2104charactertraining.md

 Lastly, together with this campaign we will get our next challenge quest, which is A Challenge From the Fisherman (Isaribi), this challenge quest will have 4 quests and clearing all of them will rewards 1 {% include item.html id= 10%}.

-Maintenance is set to start on 2021-04-14 14:00-18:00 JST

-Please finish any ongoing quests before maintenance start.

 ### Daily Missions:

 | No | Description | Rewards |